Mizzou-CBMI/COSMOS2/README.rst

 but has evolved a lot since it's original inception.
 If you use COSMOS for research, please cite it's `manuscript <http://bioinformatics.oxfordjournals.org/content/early/2014/06/29/bioinformatics.btu385>`_.
 This means a lot to the author.

-Since the original publication, it has been re-written and open-sourced by the originiating author, in a collaboration between
-`The Lab for Personalized Medicine <http://lpm.hms.harvard.edu/>`_ at Harvard Medical School, the `Wall Lab <http://wall-lab.stanford.edu/>`_ at Stanford University, and
+Since the original publication, it has been re-written and open-sourced by the original author, in a collaboration between `The Lab for Personalized Medicine <http://lpm.hms.harvard.edu/>`_ at Harvard Medical School, the `Wall Lab <http://wall-lab.stanford.edu/>`_ at Stanford University, and
 `Invitae <http://invitae.com>`_, a clinical genetic sequencing diagnostics laboratory.